qiyfoundation/Qiy-Scheme/use-cases/UC23 Qiy Application Creates Connection.md

-# UC23 Application Creates Connection
+# UC23 Qiy Application Creates Connection

 # Abstract

-This document is the use case specification for use case [UC23 Application Creates Connection](UC23%20Application%20Creates%20Connection.md).
+This document is the use case specification for use case [UC23 Qiy Application Creates Connection](../../use-cases/UC23%20Qiy%20Application%20Creates%20Connection.md).

 # Contents